This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 By: Alyssa Rivers

-The Best Breakfast Casserole is a thick and creamy egg base with shredded potatoes, chunks of ham and flavorful cheese blends that bakes up in no time.
-Make ahead or enjoy the morning of during the holidays!
+This is truly the BEST Breakfast Casserole!
+It has a thick and creamy egg base loaded with potatoes, ham, and a flavorful cheese blends that bake up in no time.

 Servings: 12 people